samadritakarmakar/ProjectTestAndTrialFunction/README.md

     make lib

 Copy the libgmsh.a file generated to the folder ProjectTestFunction/Cpp/libGmshReader/GmshApi/
-Run the following command in your Project-FEA2 Build directory.
+Run the following command in your ProjectTestFunction Build directory.

     cmake <path ProjectTestFunction/Cpp/ source directory>
     make